• Printer Friendly Version

 • Night Float (equivalent of 4.5 mo.)

 Fellows assigned to all rotations other than MICU and Night Float attend weekly continuity Chest Clinic.
-Numerous options are available for elective rotations, including pulmonary hypertension, e-ICU, CCU, and thoracic radiology among others.
+Numerous options are available for elective rotations, including pulmonary hypertension, CCU, trauma ICU, and thoracic radiology among others.
 A pulmonary rehabilitation rotation at the renowned Burke Rehabilitation Hospital is available.
 Scholarly initiatives are encouraged and promoted by the faculty, resulting in consistent fellow participation in international conferences and numerous fellow-authored publications in reputable journals.
 Reimbursement is provided for conference presentations, publication fees, hands-on courses, and pulmonary board preparation.

 The fellows rotating at Westchester Medical Center attend and take part in the following conferences: